Adele in Munich: Impact

 The City of Munich did not contribute financially to the total production cost.
 At the beginning of February 2024, Munich expected 500,000 overnight stays on both sides of the Isar river, which would increase "significantly" due to additional upcoming concerts.
 Lufthansa passengers who had to change flights from Munich to Chicago and Los Angeles were left to their own devices and confronted with the unavailability of accommodation in the city when a "technical irregularity" and "operational reasons" prevented the takeoff of two A380-type aircraft.
 A Lufthansa spokeswoman told Deutsche Presse-Agentur (dpa) on 4 August that all hotels in Munich were fully booked due to Adele's concerts.
 The convergence of Europeans to Munich engendered an "image boost" for the city because its name was mentioned "much more often".
 Baumgärtner described Adele's residency as an "economic godsend" for Munich.

 Adele's concert residency attracted people from many different countries and continents.
 (Note: The mobile phone data of attendees present during the opening concert on 2 August 2024 were collected and then analysed by O_{2} of the telecommunications operator Telefónica and specialists at Invenium Data Insights.
 Data analysts determined audience composition using mobile country codes.
 According to the analysis, almost half were from abroad, including 10,000 Britons, the largest group of international supporters that day.
 Several thousand people came from Austria, the Netherlands and Poland.
 Smaller groups were from Argentina, Australia, Brazil, Canada, China and India.
 Furthermore, about 1,000 people came from the United States.
 The gathered information indicated that of the audience were women.
 Most participants were already in Munich to attend the concert that day, and 3,500 people went directly from Munich Airport to the exhibition centre.
 According to an O_{2} Telefónica spokesperson, the analysis complied with the Datenschutzgesetz (Data Protection Act).
 It was based on anonymised mobile phone data.)
 Baumgärtner gave Karin Truscheit of Frankfurter Allgemeine Zeitung only an estimate of the proportion of people coming from abroad for all ten concerts: "probably" 40 to 70 per cent.
 Thomas Geppert, the country managing director of the Bavarian Hotel and Restaurant Association (DEHOGA Bayern), said that many foreigners, including those from the United States, took the opportunity to spend their vacations in Bavaria when they attended Adele's concerts.
-Geppert drew a correlation between the participants' geographic location and the performance of the Munich hospitality industry.
-He further noted that the greater the distance between the participants from Munich, the more hotels and restaurants were positively affected.
+Geppert found a correlation between participants' geographic locations and the performance of the Munich hospitality industry.
+He further noted that the farther the participants were from Munich, the more hotels and restaurants were positively affected.
 On average, an overnight stay in the city on the day of an Adele concert was (equivalent to in mid-2024).
 Most residency participants stayed two or three nights.
 Munich set its hotel record in August 2024 with 2.1 million overnight stays.